-For more information about Web Service publishing, see "Publishing a Web Service Endpoint" on page 3-1.
+For more information about Web Service publishing, see Chapter 3, "Publishing a Web Service Endpoint."

-• Access an instance of the TargetService stub implementation and invoke the targetOperation operation of TargetService using the port you instantiated.
+Access an instance of the TargetService stub implementation and invoke the targetOperation operation of TargetService using the port you instantiated.
 You pass the CallbackService service endpoint as a javax.xml.ws.wsaddressing.W3CEndpointReference data type: